jtladner/PracticalComputing_Spring2022/Week03_Shell-pt2/readme.md

 2. Downloading and using a precompiled binary

-    1. Download a precompiled binary for the [Muscle alignment tool](https://www.drive5.com/muscle/downloads.htm) that is  appropriate for your operating system.
+    1. Download a precompiled binary for the [Muscle alignment tool](https://github.com/rcedgar/muscle/releases/tag/v5.1) that is  appropriate for your operating system.
 After downloading, move this binary into your ```programs``` directory.
-If needed, decompress with ```tar -xf```.

     2. Use ```chmod``` to ensure that the newly downloaded binary is executable.
 Veryify the permissions are set properly using ```ls -l```.
 Enter the commands you used and the current permissions for the binary in the **Assignment Answer Sheet**.